williamchan/EgraphsServers/modules/front-end-catalog-2/app/views/frontend/tags/README.md

 (CSRF) vulnerabilities by including a hidden `authenticityToken` html `<input>` tag that is tied to the current user's session.

-It requires an implicit play.mvc.Scope.Session object, which can be provided by any Controller.
+It requires an implicit play.api.mvc.Session object, which can be provided by any Controller.

 Provide the usual form attributes in scala tuple syntax rather than